Classroom Curriculum.

 Differentiated instruction:

-Checklist with visual steps to accommodate ELL or students who may have attention deficit or processing issues.
+- A checklist with visual step-by-step instructions to accommodate ELL and students with attention or processing needs.

 Grade 3